“Make sure you have a plan B in case the day’s madness throws plan A out the door.”

 It’s also a great option to exercise with your friends and family.
 Go on a walk around the neighborhood with your family after dinner.
 Take the kids on a hike.
 Go on biking day trips.
 Do mother-baby yoga.

-There are so many ways to incorporate exercise into friends and family time; it doesn’t have to be one or the other.
+There are so many ways to incorporate exercise into friend and family time; it doesn’t have to be one or the other.

 Fitting workouts in around a busy work schedule